-You gained some experience and want to use openHAB to seriously control your home?
+You've gained some experience and want to use openHAB to seriously control your home?
 Typical hardware and software requirements are:

 - 24/7 availability: A dedicated system connected by Ethernet and running continuously.

-- Extendibility: Your system should be capable of running additional software like an MQTT broker or a persistence and graphing software.
+- Extendibility: Your system should be capable of running additional software like an MQTT broker or persistence and graphing software.

-|Zulu||Completely open source, fully certified Java SE compliant build of OpenJDK, embedded version optimized for ARM devices available here (opens new window)|
+|Azul Zulu (opens new window)||Open source, fully certified Java SE compliant build of OpenJDK, embedded version optimized for ARM devices available here (opens new window)|

-|Oracle Java (opens new window)||Full openHAB support on all platforms||Licensing restrictions (opens new window), manual installation required on many Linux systems: Ubuntu, Mint, and Debian are some examples|
+|Oracle Java (opens new window)||Full openHAB support on all platforms||Licensing restrictions (opens new window), manual installation required on many Linux systems: Ubuntu (opens new window), Mint (opens new window), and Debian (opens new window) are some examples|

-The 64-bit version of the JVM is recommended on platforms using a 64-bit OS and an Intel or AMD processor.
+The 64-bit version of the JVM is only recommended on platforms using a 64-bit OS and an Intel or AMD processor.